Get Schooled

 Attending a trade school has many benefits!
 Here’s a few:

 • Class sizes.
-Class sizes at trade schools are typically small, meaning you’re likely to receive consistent, hands-on support from your instructors when needed.
+Class sizes at trade schools are typically small, meaning you’re likely to receive consistent, hands-on support from your instructors.

 • Strong job prospects.
 Trade jobs are consistently in-demand, pay well, lead to stable salary increases over the years, and often offer union protections and benefits.
 The types of trade programs offered in your area may have been built around the industries in-demand near you.
 For example, maritime jobs in the Pacific Northwest, energy jobs in Texas, and off-shore wind farm jobs in the Northeast are all in-demand!